 Refugee or Asylee Green Cards

-Other Special Green Card Eligibilities
+Other Special Green Card Application Categories

 Eligibility Criteria

-• The applicant must be eligible for an immigrant visa and be admissible to the United States.
+- The applicant must be eligible for an immigrant visa and be admissible to the United States.

-• A petitioner, such as a family member or employer, must file a petition on the applicant’s behalf.
+- A petitioner, such as a family member or employer, must file a petition on the applicant’s behalf.

-• The applicant must be eligible for adjustment of status in the United States.
+- The applicant must be eligible for adjustment of status in the United States.

 How to Get a Green Card in the U.S. Without Marriage

-6. Special Immigrant Visas: Certain immigrants, including those who have worked for the U.S. government abroad, religious workers, and other specified categories, may apply for green cards.
+- Special Immigrant Visas: Certain immigrants may apply for green cards.
+This includes those who have worked for the U.S. government abroad, religious workers, and other specified categories.

 Navigating the financial aspect of obtaining a marriage-based green card is crucial for couples planning this route.
 The process involves several fees and potential additional costs that can vary depending on individual circumstances.